Mengjiao0714/biosensequality/Interpretation/Interpretation.md

 ## State Summary

-This document has four different tabs: required nulls, optional nulls, invalids, and visit-arrival lag.
+This document has three different tabs: required nulls, optional nulls, and invalids.
 Required and optional refers to if these fields are required to be reported or optional.

 The exact specifics of what is needed will likely vary by jurisdiction; for this reason, I made sure to annotate the code to make it clear what I'm doing at each point of the functions.